WarrenAdam/Coding-Quiz/README.md

 ##Description:

 In this challenge, students were asked to create multiple choice code quiz.
-In this challenge
+In this challenge, we used HTML, CSS and JavaScript to create a list of questions for users to answer and update therre scores using a highscore list.

 ##Acceptance Criteria: